Cass Truckload Linehaul Index

 As the nation’s largest payer of freight bills, Cass manages nearly $21 billion annually in freight spend, enabling Cass to compile meaningful logistics data that serves as an indicator of transportation industry trends.
 The Cass Truckload Linehaul Index™ is a measure of market fluctuations in per-mile truckload linehaul rates, independent of additional cost components such as fuel and accessorials.
 Cass partners with the securities analyst firm Broughton Capital LLC, who provides the analysis we offer each month.

-According to Donald Broughton with Broughton Capital, pricing for trucking is showing further stability.
-May’s Cass Truckload Linehaul Index increased 1.1% YoY to 122.7, a continuation of last month’s YoY pricing growth (recall that April’s +1.3% YoY marked the end of 13 consecutive months of pricing contraction).
-May’s pricing, while promising, declined 1.5% sequentially versus April 2017 and is flat versus May of 2015.
-Broughton's pricing forecast remains -1% to +2%, as the current strength being reported in spot rates leads him to believe contract pricing rates should move back into positive territory by the end of the year.
+According to Donald Broughton with Broughton Capital, pricing for trucking appears to be stabilizing.
+After being negative for 13 months in a row, the Cass TL Linehaul Index has been positive for three months.
+June’s Cass Truckload Linehaul Index increased 1.5% YoY, to 123.0.
+June’s pricing, while promising, was essentially flat (up 0.2%) sequentially versus May, but is still slightly negative (down 0.3%) versus June of 2015.
+Broughton's pricing forecast has improved for 2017, from -1% to 2%, to 0% to 2%, as the current strength being reported in spot rates is leading him to believe contract pricing rates should keep rates in positive territory through the end of the year.